Configuring Patton SmartNode VoIP Gateways

-After you familiarize yourself with the basic concept of PSTN gateways and how to set up a static IP address as decribed in http://www.3cx.com/docs/pstn-lines-voip-gateways/ proceed to add a PSTN gateway into the PBX.
-Note: All templates are designed to work with Patton SmartWare firmware.
-However Trinity Firmware/Devices are NOT supported.
+After you familiarize yourself with the basic concept of SIP Trunks (https://www.3cx.com/docs/manual/sip-trunks/) proceed to add a PSTN gateway into the PBX.
+All templates are designed to work with Patton SmartWare firmware and the device should run on the “latest 6.X firmware”.

 - Analog FXO go here: Patton Analog FXO